scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 ## Authentication - SCION CP-PKI {#pki}
 SCION's control plane messages and path information are all authenticated.
-This helps SCION avoid some of the obstacles to deployment mentioned in {{RFC9049}}, where several path-aware methods failed to achieve deployment because of lack of authentication or lack of mutual trust between end hosts and the intermediate network.
+This helps SCION avoid some of the obstacles to deployment mentioned in {{RFC9049}}, where several path-aware methods failed to achieve deployment because of lack of authentication or lack of mutual trust between hosts and the intermediate network.
 The verification of messages relies on a public-key infrastructure (PKI) called the control-plane PKI or CP-PKI.
 It consists of a set of mechanisms, roles, and policies related to the management and usage of certificates, which enables the verification of signatures of, e.g., path-segment construction beacons (PCBs).
 A detailed specification of the PKI is available in {{I-D.dekater-scion-pki}}.